How to Teach a Dog to Stay

 14. Take five steps back from your dog and return

-15. Turn your back on the dog, walk five steps away, then return
+15. Turn your back on your dog, walk five steps away, then return

 Take your time